LukeStand/odin-calculator/README.md

 Found that brackets were difficult to handle and that converting to postfix first may give a better way to evalulate.

+July 12th log#3:

+used postfix to evalulate expressions.
+Converted infix to postfix then evalulated found this was cleaner method and easier to think through.
+Used parseFloat to ensure that decimals were handled and automatic conversion to integer was not happening.
+Everything now seems to be working correctly currently will now attempt to include parenthesis.
+Will do this by adding a few ifs and a loop to pop everyhting in completed brackets.
+Will need to check for unclosed parenthesis ie syntax error, on that note also need to implement many other syntax error checks.

+current todo:
+1. syntax error checks
+2. implement the decimal for user use
+3. implement ans and display what ans is currently above display screen
+4. implement parenthesis
+5. check what exception syntax is for js

+July 30th log#4
+fixing bug and adding small features.
+Skipped this part becuase i got board but shouldn't leave it incomplete.